Web Resources

 Several regulations have been adopted to control idling emissions from heavy-duty engines:

-3. A rule to further limit idling of new and in-use sleeper berth equipped diesel trucks was adopted on October 20, 2005 (still pending approval by the Office of Administrative Law).
+3. A rule to further limit idling of new and in-use sleeper berth equipped diesel trucks was adopted in 2005.
 The regulation consists of new engine and in-use truck requirements, as well as emission performance requirements for technologies used as alternatives to the truck’s main engine idling.
 The new engine requirements require MY 2008 and newer heavy-duty diesel engines to be equipped with a non-programmable engine shutdown system that automatically shuts down the engine after 5 minutes of idling or optionally meet a NOx idling emission standard of 30 g/hr.
 The in-use truck requirements require operators of both in-state and out-of-state registered sleeper berth equipped trucks to manually shut down their engine when idling more than 5 minutes at any location within California beginning in 2008.

 Transport Refrigeration Units (TRU)

-The TRU regulation was adopted in 2003 and became effective from 10 December 2004 [CCR Title 13, Section 2477].
+The TRU regulation was adopted in 2003 and became effective from 10 December 2004 [CCR 13, 2477].
 It applies to owners and operators of diesel fueled TRUs and TRU generator sets that are installed on trucks, trailers, shipping containers, or railcars that operate in the state of California (including out-of-state vehicles).
+In 2022, CARB adopted amendments to the TRU regulation that include requirements to phase-in zero-emission TRU units, and other provisions.

 TRU units must meet in-use performance standards, shown in Table 4, by either: